 Mapping the customer journey, describing the interactions with your customers and really getting to know them, should always be part of the bigger picture.
-It should be done because you want to improve the customer experience, fix issues in the interaction.
+It allows you to see the journey your customer goes on when interacting with you.
 It is a means to make the communication more personal, to take your conversation to the next level.
 Customer journey mapping should not be something you put a lot of effort in, only to let it disappear into a big black hole somewhere inside your company’s universe, never to be used as input for next steps…

-So, if you want to start of a Customer Journey mapping project because it’s hip and fashionable, because everybody does it or because your boss asked you to do so without any follow up planned, please don’t bother, don’t do it!
-Then it is just a waste of time, money and resources and leads to a lot of frustration and jeopardizes all future chances of doing it again, since you will keep on hearing ‘yeah, we did that once, did not work, will not do it again.’
-So please don’t start.
+So, if you want to start of a Customer Journey mapping project because it’s hip and fashionable, because everybody does it or because your boss asked you to do so without any follow up planned, please don’t bother!
+Then it is just a waste of time, money and resources and leads to a lot of frustration.
+Plus, it jeopardizes all future chances of doing it again, since you will keep on hearing ‘yeah, we did that once, did not work, will not do it again.’

 If you want to start of a Customer Journey mapping project because it’s hip and fashionable, please don’t bother!

 At least, not yet.
-Prepare it well, sit down and ask yourself and your company what you want to get out of it, what your goal is and why you really want to do this, with any of the above not really being a valid reason to do so.
-Please also do check if there is a willingness and budget to give it a follow up, because, don’t be mistaken, this is not something that is done in half a day, nor is it something you should do ‘on the side’.
+Prepare it well, sit down and ask yourself and your company what you want to get out of it, what your goal is and why you really want to do this.
+Please also check if there is a willingness and budget to give it a follow up, because, don’t be mistaken, this is not something that is done in half a day, nor is it something you should do ‘on the side’.